drmartinezrabert/EcoSysEM/README.md

 #### <ins>Environment definition and instance calling</ins>
 One of the advantages of Python is that supports both **Object-Oriented Programming (OOP)** and functional programming paradigms.
 The definition of environments are based on <ins>OOP paradigm</ins>.
 OOP is based on the following four principles: _Encapsulation_, _Inheritance_, _Abstraction_ and _Polymorphism_.
 For more info about OOP principles, click [here](https://fluxtech.me/blog/object-oriented-programming-vs-functional-programming/).
-- _Encapsulation_ principle allows to hide he internal state and behaviour of an object, and the object can only be acessed through a well-defined interface.
-With this, the user can change the properties of the environment without affecting the code hat uses the object.
+- _Encapsulation_ principle allows one to hide the internal state and behaviour of an object, and the object can only be accessed through a well-defined interface.
+With this, the user can change the properties of the environment without affecting the code that uses the object.
 - _Inheritance_ principle allows a new class to be defined based on an existing class, inheriting its attributes and methods.
-- _Abstraction_ principle makes possible to work with objecs of a class without knowing the details of their implementation, which can make the code more robust and less error-prone.
+- _Abstraction_ principle makes it possible to work with objects of a class without knowing the details of their implementation, which can make the code more robust and less error-prone.
 - _Polymorphism_ principle enables the use of a common interface for different classes, making it possible to write code that can work with object of different types without knowing their specific class.

-The benefits of OOP are _i_) organization, _ii_) state definition and tracking, _iii_) encapsulation of proceudre and data (_i.e.,_ specific functions and data can be stored together in a single class), _iv_) inheritance (making development more efficient and easier to maintain).
+The benefits of OOP are _i_) organization, _ii_) state definition and tracking, _iii_) encapsulation of procedure and data (_i.e.,_ specific functions and data can be stored together in a single class), _iv_) inheritance (making development more efficient and easier to maintain).
 For more information about OOP in Python, click [here](https://realpython.com/python3-object-oriented-programming/).

 #